 - Implemented A set of articles to better explain how and when new options should be used.

-- Implemented AWS cashing - we are switching to Amazon Web Services in order to provide you one of the fastest and most reliable code delivery available on the market.
+- Implemented AWS cashing - we are switching to Amazon Web Services to provide you one of the fastest and most reliable code delivery available on the market.

-Once every change is implemented - it will be posted in the news and Facebook page.
-You can follow Facebook page to stay updated with latest changes.
+Once every change is implemented - it will be posted on the news and Facebook page.
+You can follow the Facebook page to stay updated with the latest changes.